DengpanFu/RobustAdversarialNetwork/README.md

 # RobustAdversarialNetwork
-A pytorch re-implementation for paper "TOWARDS DEEP LEARNING MODELS RESISTANT TO ADVERSARIAL ATTACKS"
+A pytorch re-implementation for paper "Towards Deep Learning Models Resistant to Adversarial Attacks"